Skip to main content

 Contact your SEO Success Manager (SSM) to integrate analytics from another provider.
 The integration steps required will vary depending on the provider.
 Specifically, your SSM can provide you with the integration steps for Adobe or Piano Analytics.

-Modifying GA4 Settings
+Modifying GA4 settings

 After connecting your GA property to a Botify project, you can change the GA account and property associated with the project